izolate/agegate/README.md

 # AgeGate
 Limit access to your app with an age gate.
-Contains data for legal drinking age per country, for alcohol-related apps.
-Makes no assumption about your frontend; create the markup and supply the `<form>` element to the `AgeGate`, and handle success/failure via a callback function.
+For alcohol-related uses, contains data for the legal drinking in every country.
+Makes zero assumptions about your frontend; create the markup and supply the `<form>` element to the `AgeGate`, and handle success/failure via the callback function.

 Best part?
 100% pure JavaScript, with no dependencies.